 Labour’s 2024 manifesto.

-These are some quick comments on the Labour manifesto launch on the 13th June.
-We have focussed particularly on the ‘Build and NHS fit for the future section’ though. of course, health can only be fully understood in a broader social context so more will come.
+Labour launched its manifesto 13th June 2024.
+We have focussed our comments particularly on the ‘Build an NHS fit for the future section’ though. of course, health can only be fully understood in a broader social context so more will come.

 Manifesto